leshcat/leshcat.github.io/_posts/2021-08-19-ldhw-part-six.md

 * Have a humane work/life balance
 * Calmly think through the Modern Tech that will make your Org success even greater with obvious benefits for you and your colleagues

-I call you to read this blog very carefully, add your thoughts, do some Nice Customer-Centric Slides for the Leadership and get to the Tops with your Plan.
+I call you to re-read this blog from the beginning very carefully, add your thoughts, do some Nice Customer-Centric Slides for the Leadership and get to the Tops with your Plan.

 In the event of failure - don't give up just yet, recall the Samuel Beckett's words: